Oakleafknight06/cyberseccatssite/content/_index.md

 # CyberSecCats Website

-This is a little site with a blog of random tech things and docs about practicaly cybersecurity topics.
+This is a little site with a blog of random tech things and a docs section about practicaly cybersecurity topics.
+Powered by cats :D